Ecwid/ecwid-api-docs/includes/_combinations.md

 originalImageUrl |  string  | URL of the original not resized product variation image.
 Omitted if the variation inherits the base product's image. quantity | number | Amount of the variation items in stock.
 If `sku` is omitted, then `quantity` of the variation is nested from base product.
 If `sku` is present, the variation has its own quantity value. unlimited | boolean | `true` if the variation has unlimited stock (that is, never runs out) price | number | Variation price.
-Omitted if the variation inherits the base product's price. wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of the variation's wholesale price tiers (quantity limit and price).
+Omitted if the variation inherits the base product's price isShippingRequired | boolean | `true` if variation requires shipping, `false` otherwise wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of the variation's wholesale price tiers (quantity limit and price).
 Omitted if the variation inherits the base product's tiered price settings. weight | number | Variation weight in the units defined in store settings.
 Omitted if the variation inherits the base product's weight. warningLimit | number | The minimum 'warning' amount of the product items in stock for this variation, if set.
 When the variation in stock amount reaches this level, the store administrator gets an email notification.
 Omitted if the variation inherits the base product's settings